SteveBarnett/Remixing/_thinking/map.md

 <div class="boxout">Our true nature is the (open, empty, luminous) context of consciousness.
 Everything is arising and passing away on its own.</div>

 - **Our true nature, awareness, is the (open, empty, luminous) context of consciousness, not the contents.**
-    - Anything that can be named or located can’t be you: it must an object in awareness or you couldn't be aware of it.
+    - Anything that can be named or located can’t be me: it must an object in awareness or I couldn't be aware of it.
     - Subject and object arise as a pair in awareness.
     - The context is always bright, clear, boundless, whatever the contents of consciousness.
     - There’s no separate, solid, stable, self.